Professional Development Opportunity:

 Costs and Compensation:

 NNOCCI will pay for direct costs1 for participation in Study Circle activities that are not also part of participants' routine work.
-This includes travel, lodging and food for in-person meetings.
+This includes travel, lodging, and food for in-person meetings.
 NNOCCI will also provide a $3,000 stipend2 to up to 10 institutions which support two staff members to participate in the Study Circle.
+NNOCCI does not pay participants for their time.

 Applicants should have institutional support before they apply.
 The institution should meet the following criteria:

-- Have an ocean or coastal ecology theme within their work.
+- Have an ocean or coastal ecology connection within their work.

-- Have regular interpretation programming led by staff and/or volunteers.
+- Have regular interpretation programming led by staff and/or volunteers for public audiences.

 - Have interest in addressing issues related to climate change.

-- Be willing to support two staff members to fully participate in both the learning and evaluation phases of the Study Circle.
-Each applicant must fill out their own separate application.
+- Be willing and able to support two staff members to fully participate in both the learning and evaluation phases of the Study Circle.
+Each applicant must complete a separate application.

 Criteria for individual participants:

-- Able to commit to coordinating one-page visitor impact surveys at your institution several months prior to the first Study Circle and in the six months following the last Study Circle meeting.
+- Able to commit to coordinating 75 one-page visitor impact surveys at your institution in the months prior to the first Study Circle meeting and another 75 surveys 9-months after the concluding Study Circle meeting.

 - Have regular opportunities to apply information and learning from the Study Circle through professional responsibilities such as interpretation for visitors, written communications, educational programming or presenting training for colleagues or volunteer interpreters.